 Once you know the payoff amount, you need to inquire with your lender about the documentation that they need from you to complete your auto loan and clear the title.
 Check with the local motor vehicle authority or Department of Motor Vehicles to determine what type of paperwork they need you to complete for you to sell the vehicle once you have clearance from your lender.

 In some states, you may need to provide your buyer with a bill of sale that details the car's sale price and a liability release that releases you from any liability that may occur with the vehicle if something happens after you transfer the title.
 These should be filed with the DMV if required.
 Consult with your local DMV to determine the exact requirements in your specific location.
+Be aware that your lender may require you to present them with a cashier's check for the payoff amount.
+Other lenders may offer options for payment such as debit or credit cards.

 Auto Loan Assumption